 Finding the Best Places to Retire Since 2006!

-Overview: Nestled in the foothills of eastern Tennessee's lush Great Smoky Mountains, charming Loudon was once a busy Tennessee River steamship port.
+Tucked in the foothills of East Tennessee's lush Great Smoky Mountains, charming Loudon was once a busy Tennessee River steamship port.
 It is named after nearby Fort Loudoun, a reconstructed Colonial-era British fort.

 Many neighborhoods have a country feeling, and older areas have modest homes on large lots.
 The resort-style communities of Tennessee National and Tellico Village also have a Loudon address.
 Both have golf course homes and waterfront properties.

 Population: 6,400 (city proper)